Course Outline

 Module 4: Configuring Fabric and Application Monitoring

-Once Operations Manager is deployed and agents are installed on the computers hosting the applications and services you need to monitor, you must install Management Packs to begin monitoring.
-Before installing Management Packs, it is important to understand Management Pack concepts, including all elements of a Management Pack.
+With Operations Manager deployed and agents installed on the computers hosting the applications and services you need to monitor, you must install Management Packs to begin monitoring.
+Before installing Management Packs, it is essential to understand Management Pack concepts, including all elements of a Management Pack.

 Lessons